imoralescs/imoralescs.github.io/javascript_oop.md

 banana.showNameAndColor(); //-> I am a Banana and my color is Yellow
 ```

-* **Prototype Attribute:** Accessing Properties on Objects, Object.prototype Properties Inherited by all Objects.
-All objects in JavaScript inherit properties and methods from Object.prototype.
+* **Prototype Attribute:** Accessing Properties on Objects, `Object.prototype` Properties Inherited by all Objects.
+All objects in JavaScript inherit properties and methods from `Object.prototype`.

 ```javascript
 let now = new Date();